brooklynrail/brooklynrail-platform/content/events/2020/07/a-tribute-to-john-ashbery.md

       Chénetier (joca seria, 2020).
 He has also translated Marcella Durand, Tonya Foster, Kevin Killian, Frank O'Hara, and Ron Padgett, amongst others. "
-  - person: marcella-durand
-    event_bio: Marcella Durand's most recent books include The Prospect, just now out from Delete Press, https://deletepress.org, and Earth's Horizons, her translation of Michèle Métail's book-length poem, Les Horizons du sol, published this spring by Black Square Editions, https://www.blacksquareeditions.org.
-Other publications include Rays of
-      the Shadow (Tent Editions, 2017); Le Jardin de M. (The Garden of M.), with French translations by Olivier Brossard (joca seria, 2016); Deep Eco Pré, a collaboration with Tina Darragh, (Little Red Leaves); AREA (Belladonna);
-      and Traffic & Weather (Futurepoem), written during a residency at the Lower Manhattan Cultural Council.
-She is currently working on a new collection forthcoming from Black Square Editions.
   - person: anselm-berrigan
     event_bio: Anselm Berrigan was born in 1972 in Chicago, Illinois.
 He received a BA from SUNY Buffalo and an MFA from Brooklyn College.
 He is the son of